techknowfile/techknowfile.github.io/_posts/2019-04-19-using-a-hidpi-monitor-with-a-low-resolution-external-monitor-ubuntu-i3.markdown

 ```sh
 sudo do-release-upgrade
 ```
+<p class="notice--danger"><b>Danger!</b> Upgrading your Ubuntu version may break packages that you  have installed, rendering your distro broken until you fix it.
+Make sure you <a href="https://wiki.ubuntu.com/BionicBeaver/ReleaseNotes">know what you're doing</a> before running this command!</p>
 The upgrade took a couple of hours.
 After successfully upgrading to Ubuntu 18.04, I installed the hardware acceleration package:
 ```sh
 sudo apt install xserver-xorg-hwe-18